As Albert Einstein said,

 From there I’ll ask questions to help you figure out what’s going on under the surface, to find the things that you’ve been taught to believe about yourself and the world that have been hurting you and holding you back.

-And this is the process of making your whole life better, one little bit at a time.
+This is the process of making your whole life better, one little bit at a time.

-I can help by asking powerful questions, and offer some strategies and tools, but the power of it all is that I help you figure out for yourself what works best for you.
+Again, I can help by asking powerful questions, and offer some strategies and tools, but the power of it all is that I help you figure out for yourself what works best for you.

-You’ll probably feel more openness inside, making it easier to get through the day and face the ordinary things you have to do.
+You’ll probably will feel more openness inside, making it easier to get through the day and face the ordinary things you have to do.
 And you’ll probably begin to imagine that things could get even better.

 But I won’t decide for you.
 And I won’t push you into a decision.